alphagov/govuk-developer-docs/source/manual/cookies-and-sessions-in-frontend-apps.html.md

 section: Cookies
 ---

+# Cookies and sessions in GOV.UK frontend apps

 GOV.UK frontend applications, with the exception of Licensing and Email Alert Frontend, do not currently require cookies.

 We configure Varnish to strip cookies for